-This document was developed by Gersib et al. (2004), currently with the Washington State Department of Transportation.
-Thurston County staffs have modified the methods to better reflect the needs of local government.
+This document was originally developed by Gersib et al. (2004), currently with the Washington State Department of Transportation.
+Thurston County staff has updated the methods in 2006 and 2008 to better reflect the needs of local government.
 This report summarizes a scientific framework for watershed characterization and describes a set of methods developed at the watershed scale to assist in better land use decisions.
 As a conceptual framework, this document serves as the key deliverable to Puget Sound Partnership (formally Puget Sound Action Team) and Thurston County summarizing watershed characterization methods and developing key recommendations that other County departments, local jurisdictions, and other entities may use to help meet current and future environmental assessment and planning needs.